-CHE4C04 PHYSICAL AND APPLIED CHEMISTRY L Т Р С 0 3 0 0 2 Objective (s) Objective (s) To provide the students a thorough knowledge about colloidal chemistry nanochemistry and the importance of chemistry in daily life.
-I also provides a basic idea related to separation and spectral techniques It also imparts the idea of green processes with special emphasis of e.
-It ques.
-Course outco ome (s) CO1 To understand the basic concepts behind colloidal state and nanochemistry. stry.
-CO2 To understand the importance of green chemistry and pollution prevention. ion.
-CO3 To appreciate the importance of different separation methods and spectral techniques.
-CO4 To understand the extent of chemistry in daily life.
+CHE4C04 PHYSICAL AND APPLIED CHEMISTRY L Т Р С 3 0 0 2 Objective (s) To provide the students a thorough knowledge a bout colloida l chem istry, nanochemistry and the importance of chemistry ry in daily life.
+It also provides a basic idea behind separation and spectral techniques.
+It also imparts the idea of green processes with an importance for environment.
+Course outco ome (s) CO1 To understand the basic concepts behind colloidal state a and nan ochemi stry CO2 To realize the importance of green chemistry and pollution prevention CO3 To appreciate the importance of different separation methods and spectral techniques CO4 To realize the extent of chemistry in daily life